relevance/diametric/README.md

 class Goat
   include Diametric::Entity
-  include Diametric::Persistence::REST # if using REST API include Diametric::Persistence::Java # if using JRuby and not using REST
+  include Diametric::Persistence::REST # if using REST API include Diametric::Persistence::Peer # if using JRuby and not using REST

   attribute :name, String, :index => true attribute :age, Integer